amnesiiac/amnesiiac.github.io/_posts/2024-08-17-socat-usage-for-rpc.md

   - virtualization
 ---

-this article focus on introduce how to use socat tool for rpc purpose from the wrapper container env inside the vm managed by the vmm like cloud-hypervisor.
+this article mainly describes: how to use socat utility to emulate the rpc from wrapper container into guest vm, which is supervised by cloudhypervisor.

 <hr>